 A: You are welcome to submit your event proposal at the World Water Week website through our online submission forms or on the event page.

 Q: Are there any fees if we want to organize an event at the World Water Week?

 A: Yes, there is an event fee associated with the organisation of an event at the World Water Week.
 The fee is 36,000 SEK (without discounts) which covers the rental of the room and IT as well as technical and logistical support and presenter name signs.
-For more information, please see the events page and the fees page
+For more information, please see the events page.

 Q: What are the criteria for event proposals?